techandsoftware/teletext-service/README.md

 # Credits

 * The tokens used by the header were taken from vbit2's header config - https://github.com/peterkvt80/vbit2/
+  * Some example headers can be seen in https://github.com/peterkvt80/vbit2/blob/master/example-vbit.conf
 * The attribute character encoding used for the header and the page data is taken from the Output Line format in MRG's .tti file spec - https://zxnet.co.uk/teletext/documents/ttiformat.pdf